mapninja/CV/README.md

 ####Digital Atlas of New Haven Application
 [Digital Atlas of New Haven](http://bit.ly/digitalnewhaven)
   A pilot to test the utility and feasibility of a project to digitize, georeference, mosaic and make accessible the Yale Map Department's collection of Sanborn Fire Insurance Maps, and similar series.
 For the pilot, I took previously digitized images of the 1911 Atlas of New Haven, georeferenced, mosaicked and tilecached them using, primarily, Esri-based tools.
 I then published the map series as a tile service using Esri's ArcGIS Online for Organization's hosted service capabilities and JavaScript Map Application Templates.
 The application incorporated responsive design and can leverage GPS location on mobile devices for use in the field.
-THe application is currently used by the University Librarian as a demonstration of innovative transformations of Library Collections for supporting research and teaching,
+The application is currently used by the University Librarian as a demonstration of innovative transformations of Library Collections for supporting research and teaching,
 ____
 ###Talks & Consulting
 ####NEARC Education Users Conference Keynote, Mystic, CT.
 Oct 2015